judy2k/crochet-cad/README.rst

 A collection of utilities to aid in designing round crochet patterns, such as Amigurumi.
-Currently this consists of a command-line script that will generate text patterns for Spheres or Donuts (Tori).
+Currently this consists of a command-line script that will generate text patterns for Spheres, Cones, or Donuts (Tori).

 Crochet CAD is distributed under the GNU General Public License v3, see COPYING.txt for more details.